The Elephant Trust

 - Individual artists working in the fine arts

-- Small organizations and galleries
+- Small organisations and galleries

 - Well-argued, imaginative proposals for making or producing new work or exhibitions